A Sampling-Based Method for Tensor Ring Decomposition: Tensor Ring Decomposition via Sampling

 \section{Tensor Ring Decomposition via Sampling}

-We propose using leverage score sampling to reduce the size of the least squares problem in line~\ref{line:tr-als:ls} in Algorithm~\ref{alg:TR-ALS}.
-A challenge with using leverage score sampling is computing the sampling distribution $\qbf$ which satisfy the conditions in Definition~\ref{def:leverage-score-sampling-matrix}.
+We propose using leverage score sampling to reduce the size of the least squares problem on line~\ref{line:tr-als:ls} in Algorithm~\ref{alg:TR-ALS}.
+A challenge with using leverage score sampling is computing a sampling distribution $\qbf$ which satisfies the conditions in Definition~\ref{def:leverage-score-sampling-matrix}.
 One option is to use $\qbf = \pbf$ and $\beta = 1$, with $\pbf$ defined as in Definition~\ref{def:leverage-score-sampling-matrix}.
-However, computing $\pbf$ requires finding the left singular vectors of $\Abf$ which costs $O(I R^2)$, the same as the cost of solving the original least squares problem.
+However, computing $\pbf$ requires finding the left singular vectors of the design matrix which costs the same as solving the original least squares problem.